anoniscoding/quiz-management-system/README.md

-QuizManagementSystem -- a useful software for conducting a traditional quiz competition
+QuizManagementSystem -- a useful software for conducting quiz competitions